Dharani-Dharan-24/Module-6/Method Overriding.md

-# 🐟 Method Overriding-Fish and Shark Class Inheritance in Python
+# (C) 🐟 Method Overriding-Fish and Shark Class Inheritance in Python

 ## 🧠 AIM:
 To write a Python program that demonstrates class inheritance by creating a parent class `Fish` with a method `type`, and a child class `Shark` that overrides the `type` method.